UoB-COMSM0166/2025-group-6/README.md

 - Developing a prototype to test paddle movement and physics.
 - Implementing core game mechanics before integrating power-ups.
 - Refining UI design and adding visual effects for a polished look.
-- Playtesting to gather feedback and adjust mechanics accordingly.
+- Play-testing to gather feedback and adjust mechanics accordingly.

 ### Design